instructor-ai/instructor-js/docs/concepts/schema.md

 # Zod Schemas

 Zod is a TypeScript-first schema declaration and validation library.
 It is designed to be easy to use with TypeScript and to be a good fit for the language.
-It is the primary way of prompt engineering, the schemas that we use.
+It is the primary way of prompt engineering, just note that the room of response_model must be `z.object`.

 ## Basic Usage